JoshuaCarroll/elgato-gchd/README.md

 3. If the application works for you, you can optionally install it system-wide, running `make install` from within the `build` directory.
 This will install the executables to `/usr/bin`.

+> **Mac users:** If you are wanting to use your Elgato with OBS Studio, there are a couple of additional steps you'll need to follow before you start the application.
+This is because OBS Studio doesn't let you manually enter a filename for the Media Source, and the `/tmp` directory is hidden by default.
+So we'll need to create a directory to which we can browse in OBS and a placeholder file that we can use to set up OBS initially.
+>
+> 1. Create a file where your stream will be created:
+>
+>       `sudo mkdir /stream`
+>       `echo "ok" | sudo tee /stream/gchd.ts`
+>
+> 2. Open OBS, create a new Media Source, and set it to the file at `/stream/gchd.ts`.
+>
+> 3. In the `build/src` directory, start the application and specify the output file location:
+>
+>       `sudo ./gchd -o /stream/gchd.ts`

 ## Usage